| Bahrain: the Way to Uncover Torture Claims Most governments in the world, including democratic ones, do

 in authoritarian regimes, in which the violation of citizens' rights

+is a basic principle.
 The question is why democratic countries (as well as emerging

 democracies) have reservations against human rights organizations'